tu-delft-library/il-master-thesis-guide/book/4a-read.md

 This means that you do not stop searching and reading entirely throughout your project.

 However, at the beginning of the project you do a more in-depth review and search of the literature, and at some point you need to move on from the literature review phase and start conducting your research.
-To avoid staying stuck in this phase for too long you can ffollow the guideines below:
+To avoid staying stuck in this phase for too long you can follow the guideines below:

 You stop searching and reading for your literature review when you either don't find any new literature anymore, or the literature you find doesn't have any new approaches, or your time has run out.
 Watch this video from Erasmus University, where Professor Liesbet van Zoonen explains approaches to evaluate how far you are in your literature review process: